German Sheprador Breed Summary

 |Weight||Males and Females 34kg - 38kg|

 |Coat||Coat is Medium in Length, Dense and Straight|

 |Colour||Black, White, Red, Cream, Blue, Grey, White|

 |Common health issues||Allergies, Hip Dysplasia, Bloat, Ear Infections|

 Sheprador's are a highly intelligent cross-breed and can often be seen doing work similar to their parents, like police work, therapy or search and rescue!
-And although they may seem like serious doggies at work, at home they will be extremely puppy-like through most of their lives.
-They are very loyal doggies and could potentially work well as watchdogs, depending on which traits they inherit.
-This is because they are weary of strangers and may bark at strange or unusual occurrences.
+And although they may seem like serious dogs at work, at home they will be extremely puppy-like through most of their lives.
+They are very loyal dogs and could potentially work well as watchdogs, depending on which traits they inherit.
+This is because they are wary of strangers and may bark at strange or unusual occurrences.
 However, once through the door, every stranger is a new playmate and they will quickly warm-up to them!
-They make extremely affectionate doggies and will provide you with years of joy!
+They make extremely affectionate dogs and will provide you with years of joy!

 The origins of the German Sheprador are relatively unknown, probably due to the fact they are such a new ‘designer breed’.
 However, most would agree that they probably came about during the 1980s, which is when hybrid breeds first became the most popular.
 The cross itself is between a German Shepherd (GS) and the Labrador.
 The GS’s can be traced back to 1899 and was bred to herd sheep.
 They are thought to be a very strong and athletic dog.
 On the other hand, the Labs are slightly older, dating back to the 1800s, where they were used to retrieve nets and fowl out of the water for fisherman.
 Because the breed is so new, litters of pups can often vary.
 You may get the floppy ears of the Labs in some, or the longer muzzle of the GS!